ks-saurabh/Sudoku_solver/README.md

 # Sudoku_solver
-This is a DSA based Project
+This is a DSA based Project.
+It involves mainly the concept of Backtracking and Recursion